 Cenotes are underground limestone caves filled with fresh water and all sorts of other interesting things.
 Some contain fish, some contain treasure, and some contain human remains — which you'll read more about below!
 First I want to describe my fun experience visiting a cenote.

 Getting to Cenote Hubiku

-The Cenote Hubiku was about a two hour and fifteen minute bus ride from our hotel in Cancun.
+The Cenote Hubiku was about a two hour and fifteen minute bus ride from our hotel in Cancún.
 If you plan to rent a car and drive yourself, note that there are few places to stop for food or fuel.
-Take snacks, bug spray, lots of water, and make sure to fill up with gas prior to departure.
-Definitely wear comfortable shoes!
+Take snacks, bug spray, and lots of water.
+Make sure to fill up with gas prior to your departure and definitely wear comfortable shoes!